-- MAKE A COPY OF YOUR RIG BEFORE STARTING! - In a copy of your rig file, play around with the different approaches to hand-painting Dippy.
+- MAKE A COPY OF YOUR RIG BEFORE STARTING TO SHADE! - In a copy of your rig file, play around with the different approaches to hand-painting Dip.
 Create an automatic mapping and try 3D paint.
 Create orthographic maps or spherical/cylindrical maps and paint in Photoshop.
 Learn from your mistakes before working on the actual model.
 Figure out what workflow makes sense to you and will afford you the greatest control. - Also play around with procedural tricks.
-Ramps are extremely useful, as is 3D fractal noise.
+Ramps are extremely useful, as is 3D noise.
 Use these procedural layers to add complexity to your painted ones.
-I find it easiest to make new materials for each component of a shader I'm building so I can easily render images of the components individually.
+I find it easiest to make new materials for each component of a shader I'm building so I can render images of the individual components (or "layers").
 After they look good on their own, then I try to piece them together in a layered shader or through some other mechanism. - The "color gain" attribute of a material is simply a color multiplier.
 So if you have nice color but want to vary it a little bit, try assigning a low-contrast fractal noise procedural shader to the color gain of your material.
 This will modulate it with some randomness.
-You could also map the color gain with a noisy pattern from Photoshop. - Use layered shaders to layer effects, but be wary.
-They can get very complicated very quickly. - Be sure you know how to create, name, and manage multiple UV sets on your object.
+You could also map the color gain with a noisy pattern from Photoshop. - Be sure you know how to create, name, and manage multiple UV sets on your object.
 These get complicated as well but they're critical for understanding and controlling the shading process. - Have a clear picture in your mind of where you want to go and once again work hierarchically.
-That is, if you want to make Dippy look like red Jell-o, first make a red shader.
-Then figure out what the next most important quality of Jell-o is and add that (transparency? reflection?).
+That is, if you want to make Dip look like red Jell-o, first make a red shader.
+Then figure out what the next most important quality of Jell-o is and add that (Transparency?
+Reflection?
+Refraction?).
 Then move on down the line until you're adding the subtle surface noise variations at the very end. - Make sure that the material you create actually works on your animated model before committing to an approach.
 You don't want to have to re-do animation, shading, or rigging if you can avoid it. - You can try using procedural shaders when lighting too.
 Light attributes can be fed by fractal noise or ramp shaders to create complex lighting effects! - Read up on UV sets in the polygonal modeling portion of the pdf manual (chapters 10-12), read about 3D paint in the Painting pdf manual (chapters 1 and 15), and read about procedural shading in the Shading pdf manual.

-DUE Wednesday March 9th at the beginning of class
+DUE Wednesday March 14th at the beginning of class